 We are going to use an example model class called Blog under myapp

 from django.db import models class Blog(models.Model): title = models.CharField(max_length=120) author = models.CharField(max_length=120) date_of_publishing = models.DateField(auto_now_add=True) content = models.TextField() def __str__(self): return self.title

 Now, simply import and inherit ImportExportModelAdmin class in admin.py

 from import_export.admin import ImportExportModelAdmin from django.contrib import admin from .models import Blog class BlogAdmin(ImportExportModelAdmin, admin.ModelAdmin): ... admin.site.register(Blog, BlogAdmin)

 Note: ImportExportModelAdmin should be prior to admin.ModelAdmin in the multiple inheritance sequence to avoid MRO (Method Resolution Order) error.

-With above code all staff users will have access to django import export feature under Admin interface.
-In order to restrict access to user with add, view, change or delete permissions, add the code below in project settings.py.
+With the above code, all staff users will have access to django import export feature under the Admin interface.
+In order to restrict access to users with add, view, change or delete permissions, add the code below in project settings.py.

 IMPORT_EXPORT_IMPORT_PERMISSION_CODE = 'delete' IMPORT_EXPORT_EXPORT_PERMISSION_CODE = 'delete'